LedLino/Phaser.js/README.md

-# Phaser - Framework for Web Applications
+# Warp - Framework for Web Applications

 OBS: This documentation is beeing updated with instructions and samples on how to use the framework.

 ## What is it?

-Phaser is a Javascript/PHP framework, currently in beta version, that builds a bridge over the gap between client-side coding (JavaScript) and server-side programming (PHP).
+Warp is a Javascript/PHP framework, currently in beta version, that builds a bridge over the gap between client-side coding (JavaScript) and server-side programming (PHP).
 It provide functions to integrate the two sides, simplifying and making more intuitive the code writing.

 The main feature of the framework is that you can easily send a request to the server using javascript and easily modify parts of the current HTML withou having to write complex javascript code.